 Another fun fact about coffee in Italy that you should know is about Giovanni Achille Gaggia- the man behind the Gaggia brand and coffee machines that you see these days.

-Achille Gaggia was a visionary and a man understanding market conditions in the early 30s.
-Not only did he understood the tastes of the market that time but also produced a machine that was useful to Italian bars.
+Achille Gaggia was a visionary and a man who understood market conditions in the early 30s.
+Not only did he understand the tastes of the market but also produced a machine that was useful to Italian bars.
 He understood how he had to capture the Italian home market and produced the Gaggia espresso machines.